-Corpus Christi celebrates the miracle that occurs at every Mass, when the Host and wine become the Body and Blood of Christ.
-At a Corpus Christi procession, as at other Eucharistic processions, the Body of Christ is taken through the streets (or in smaller processions, the church grounds) under a canopy.
-Temporary altars are set up at various places along the route for special prayers.
-Many parishes include banners in their processions and invite First Communicants and the recently confirmed to walk in their formal clothes.
-Processions end with Benediction, a short liturgy that ends with the Host being returned to the Tabernacle (or “reposed”).
+At a Corpus Christi procession, a consecrated Host is paraded through the streets in a monstrance, under a special canopy.
+People in the procession might sing, pray, or walk silently.
+Temporary altars are set up at various locations for special prayers.
+In some parishes, First Communicants wear their formal clothes.
+Processions end with Benediction, a short liturgy that ends with the Host being returned to (“reposed in”) the Tabernacle

-Here are the Corpus Christi processions we know about in our area.
-Please note that the Corpus Christi procession at Holy Family parish in Dayton is TONIGHT.
+Below are the Corpus Christi processions we know about in our area.
 If your parish has a procession and is not listed, add your information to the comment box.

 Diocese of Covington